brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-20-desingineer-the-mythical-person-every-startups-are-looking-for.md

----
-layout: post
-title: Desingineer - the mythical person every Startups are looking for
+# Desingineer - the mythical person every Startups are looking for
----

 > "Desingineer" - mythical person startups are looking for who can do UI, UX and also excellent front-and back-end coding. -- Chris Dixon (@cdixon) [Dec 19, 2011](https://twitter.com/cdixon/statuses/148896542462455808)